How to Help Older Adults Cope with Loss and Grief

 Helping an older adult cope with loss takes patience, care, and love.
 Listen without trying to fix their pain.
 Support their routines and social life.

 Offer help, but let them lead when they can.
-Grief never fully disappears, but with the right support, older adults can find peace and joy again.
+Grief never entirely disappears, but with the proper support, older adults can find peace and joy again.
 Be there for them, and your presence can become a steady light in a dark time.

 Leave a Reply